 container class does not collide with the

-container we used in the Astro component,
+container we used in the Astro

-because of the scoping.
+component, because of the scoping.

 src/components/Video.svelte — click to expand code.

 React in Astro does not have an out-of-the-box scoped styling solution as convenient as what we have seen for Svelte and Astro files.
 Having said that, it is still fairly easy to scope styles using SCSS modules.
 This involves defining styles in a side file (typically named like the component which uses it) then importing them into the component file.
-Let's take a closer look.
+Let's have a closer look.